Southern Coffey County High School

-Southern Coffey County Junior-Senior High School is a fully accredited public high school located in LeRoy, Kansas, in the LeRoy-Gridley USD 245 school district, serving students in grades 7–12.
+Southern Coffey County Junior-Senior High School is a public secondary school in LeRoy, Kansas, United States.
+It is operated by the LeRoy-Gridley USD 245 school district, and serves students in grades 7 to 12.
 SCC has an enrollment of approximately 118 students.
-The principal is Russ Mildward.
 The school mascot is the Titans and the school colors are blue and yellow.
 The school operates on a 4-day school week, with students only attending classes Monday through Thursday.

 Extracurricular Activities

-The Titans compete in the Lyon County League.
-The KSHSAA classification is Division II - 1A, the lowest class according to KSHSAA.
+The Titans compete in the Three Rivers League.
+The KSHSAA classification is 1A-II, the lowest class according to KSHSAA.
 The school also has a variety of organizations for the students to participate in.

 Athletics

 The Titans compete in the Lyon County League and are classified 1A-Div.
 II, the lowest classification in Kansas according to KSHSAA.
 SCC High School offers the following sports: